 While generative AI hangs in legal limbo, creators are still worried about their work or style being used to train generators without permission or compensation.

-“The large majority of independent artists make their living through commissioned works.
-And it is absolutely essential for them to keep posting samples of their art,” Ben Zhao, a computer science professor at the University of Chicago, told Built In.
+“The large majority of independent artists make their living through commissioned works,” Ben Zhao, a computer science professor at the University of Chicago, told Built In.
 But, the websites they post their work on are being scraped by AI models in order to learn and then mimic that particular style.
 “Artists are literally being replaced by models that have been trained on their own work.”

-To help, Zhao and his team designed a new tool called Glaze, which aims to prevent AI models from being able to learn a particular artist’s style.
-If an artist wants to put a creation online without the threat of an image generator copying their style, they can simply upload it to Glaze first and choose an art style different from their own.
-The software then makes mathematical changes to the artist’s work on a pixel level so that it looks different to a computer.
-To the human eye, the Glaze-d image looks no different from the original, but an AI model will read it as something completely different, rendering it useless as an effective piece of training data.
+To help, Zhao and his team designed a new tool called Glaze.
+If an artist wants to put a creation online without the threat of an image generator copying their style, they can upload it to Glaze first and choose an art style different from their own.
+The software then makes mathematical changes to the artist’s work on a pixel level so it looks different to a computer, rendering it useless as an effective piece of training data.

-Elsewhere, other companies are taking a more offensive approach.
-Shutterstock, a stock imagery site that was “critical” to the training of OpenAI’s DALL-E, according to CEO Sam Altman, has gone so far as to pay content creators if their work is used in the development of generative AI models.
+Other companies are taking a more offensive approach.
+Shutterstock, a stock imagery site that was “critical” to the training of OpenAI’s DALL-E, according to CEO Sam Altman, has gone so far as to pay content creators if their work is used to develop generative AI models.

 And Shutterstock isn’t alone.
 Generative AI startup Bria trains its models exclusively on what it calls “responsibly sourced” data sets, and it pays royalties to artists and stock image providers when their creations have been used to generate an image.
 “We pay back a royalty according to the output,” co-founder and CEO Yair Adato explained.
 “So if somebody generates a specific art in the style of the artist, then the artist will have the right to say how much money he wants on this synthetic creation.
 And then we will split the revenue.”